Career Firefighters, Paramedics & EMT’s

 Prior to EJFR, Kindra worked as an Accountant Intern for Port Ludlow Associates before attending Western Washington University.
 Upon her return to Port Townsend she served as the Clubhouse Supervisor and Administrative Assistant for Kala Point Owners Association for five years until she was offered an opportunity with American Marine Bank where she was the Customer Service Representative until 2009.
 She was then recommended for a position with Dentistry Northwest where she served as a Dental Assistant including administrative assistance until 2013.

-In her spare time, Kindra enjoys traveling, camping and spending time with friends along with her husband Curtis, daughter Kyla, son Caden and their yellow lab Bailey.
+In her spare time, Kindra enjoys traveling, camping and spending time with friends along with her husband Curtis, daughter Kyla and son Caden

 ksanders@ejfr.org